 Cyanotoxins are produced from blooms of cyanobacteria — also known as blue-green algae — in lakes and reservoirs.
 In high concentrations, they can be harmful to humans and animals, especially when ingested.
 As blue-green algae blooms have become more common with climate change, cyanotoxins are a growing concern locally and globally.
 They are not currently regulated, but state and federal regulators do recommend certain responses based on the amount of toxins being released by a bloom.

 Cyanotoxins are largely a recreational issue, with officials recommending people and animals avoid swimming in or eating fish from cyanotoxin-affected water.
 Drinking water agencies like Metropolitan can avoid using water affected by a bloom and treatment ensures drinking water is safe.

 Metropolitan has an extensive algae and cyanotoxin monitoring program and has detected cyanotoxins in its source waters during significant bloom events.
-Most recently, in June 2018, Metropolitan temporarily suspended recreational activities at Diamond Valley Lake after detecting high cyanotoxin levels due to a blue-green algae bloom.
-Metropolitan is continuously refining its cyanotoxin monitoring and detection methods and is prepared to adhere to developing regulations.
+Continuously refining its methods for cyanotoxin monitoring and detection, Metropolitan is ready to comply with evolving regulations.
 On February 4, 2021, California initiated the process for developing notification and response levels for four cyanotoxins.